 As is often the case in a small town, Ree Heights doesn't have a public transportation system that people use for their commute.

-In terms of college education, Ree Heights ranks among the least educated cities in the nation, as only 5.26% of people over 25 have a bachelor's degree or advanced degree.
+Ree Heights ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.26% of people over 25 have a college degree.

 The people who call Ree Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ree Heights residents report their race to be White.
 Important ancestries of people in Ree Heights include German, Norwegian, Czech, Scottish, and Irish.